The Method

 Strategic thinking requires compound vision

 Decades of research across geopolitics, law, investment, and technology converge on one finding: those who understand complex problems best are rarely committed to a single lens.
-Nine dimensions shape how Dragonfly sees, each one sharpening the others as they compound.
+Thirteen specialist lens agents and seventy-plus analytical skills shape how Dragonfly sees — with each lens sharpening the others as they compound.

 The thesis: dragonfly eyes